gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 ### The PPU: More than just rendering!

-The diff revealed something interesting going on in the code from earlier which I dismissed as relating to rendering.
+The diff revealed something interesting going on in the code from earlier which I dismissed as related. to rendering.
 Before diving back in, here's all you need to know about the NES Picture Processing Unit.